reductase4/evol_sim_vs_rosetta/README.txt

     design_protein_fixed.sh
         This the shell script that was used to create the fixed backbone protein design For arguments you must give it the PDB name and the temperature used for Backrub.
-        Since it is a fixed design we just set the temperature to 0.0 purely for identification purposes. score_mutant_AIT_v1_1.py
+        For a fixed design, we just set the temperature to 0.0 purely for identification purposes. score_mutant_AIT_v1_1.py
         This is a script that was used to minimize native structures For arguments you must give it the PDB name and score extracted from minimized structures.